YorkEarwaker/FindingThingsOut/nn/snn-sb/nest_intro/README.md

 * conda install -c conda-forge pynest

 TODO
-* <todo: consider, Ubuntu WSL< linux OS simulation env for NEST install, >
+* <todo: consider, Ubuntu WSL, linux OS simulation env for NEST install, >
 * <todo: contact NEST team, enquire re conda, enquire re compilation on MS Win, >
 * <todo: install conda, use conda as NEST python env, try conda install, may fail due to no MS Win binary? worth a try?>
 * <todo: go through the documentation and implement some of the code examples. >